zacksimpson/reminders-web/README.md

 ## Running it yourself

-The idea for this project is to eventually be a bring-your-own-backend, so each person who runs it needs their own Firebase project.
+The idea for this project is to optionally be a bring-your-own-backend platform, so each person who runs it can use their own Firebase project.
 (This can be done completely for free!)
-That way your usage never touches anyone else's quota (and vice versa).
+That way your usage never touches anyone else's quota (and vice versa), if you wish.
 <details>
   <summary>Building your backend</summary>
 1. Create a Firebase project at [console.firebase.google.com](https://console.firebase.google.com) (Spark/free plan is enough).